jharbieh/jharbieh.github.io/index.md

 ---
 layout: home
-title: "Johnny Harbieh"
+title: "Johnny Harbieh Coffee Shop IT WEBECCENTRIC Blog"
-description: "Welcome to my Webeccentric Jekyll blog!"
+description: "Welcome to Johnny Harbieh Coffee Shop IT WEBECCENTRIC Blog.
+This blog is about technology, music and career."
 ---

 <section>